ChaseDevMac/NittanyMarket/README.md

 * RESTful API
 * [Sequelize](https://sequelize.org) ORM abstraction layer for MariaDB for cleaner, more maintainable code

+### Functionality
+* Visiters can browse the website through the category hierarchy or searching all of NittanyMarket (without being signed in)
+* Once a visiter wants to add an item to their cart, they must first login or register
+* Once logged in/registered users can add/remove items from their cart, view their account details, and change their password
+* If a user wishes to checkout, they must first finish setting up their account by providing a billing and home address and a credit card
+* Users can then place an order, review the product associated with that order, and/or rate the seller of the product
+* If a user wants to create their own product listing, they must first get approval from the admin by submitting a seller application
+* Sellers are also able to edit or remove product listings.
+If removed, no one but the seller can see the listing

 <!-- CONTACT -->
 ## Contact